The Ned Prix de Fashion

 Menswear Award

-Men weren’t forgotten, with the day’s Menswear Award offering the winner, Chris Lloyd (pictured, left) a full share in the Social Racing Socialites syndicate valued at $1,200 and a $300 TAB betting voucher.
+2025's winner Chris Lloyd (pictured, left) won a full share in the Social Racing Socialites syndicate valued at $1,200 and a $300 TAB betting voucher.

 The runner-up, Patrick Seng (pictured, right), took home a $200 TAB betting voucher.